 For the holidays and family celebrations here in the USA, we always mix things from our Latin culture with our adoptive culture, it is entertaining to tell our guests the origins of individual dishes.
 To serve the bean croquettes: Alioli or garlic mayonnaise would be the classic choice, but as it is summer here, I serve them with a red, white and blueberry salsa.
 Fresh and delicious.
 Perfect for BBQs and celebrations on the 4th of July.

 I have not cooked dry beans in the house for years.
 And the truth is I add them to many of our salads and dinners for their nutritional value and because we love them.
-I like to talk to my daughters about how US products, such as BUSH’S, a family-owned company with a presence for over 100 years at American tables, can be the base of our Latino dishes.
-With quality ingredients, I know my recipes will always be perfect.
 For this recipe, it is important to consider that the filling for the croquettes needs to be cold, before breading and frying them.
 I recommend doing the filling the day before.

 You may also be interested in the recipe: Chilean Winter Bean Soup.

 Pinto Bean Croquettes with Red, White and Blueberry Salsa

 For 20 small or 12 large croquettes Ingredients: